EconomyLens.com

 War in the Middle East: latest developments

 While Israel and the United States expressed confidence in their war efforts, energy markets were left reeling by Iranian attacks on the world’s largest liquefied natural gas plant in Qatar and refineries in Saudi Arabia and Kuwait.
 Oil markets have already been shaken by Iran’s chokehold on the strategic Strait of Hormuz.
-Benchmark Brent surged six percent to $119 a barrel before falling back to $110, while European gas prices rose nearly a third after Iranian missiles hit Qatar’s huge Ras Laffan natural gas complex in retaliation for Israel’s air raid on the South Pars gas field on Wednesday.
+Benchmark Brent surged six percent to $119 a barrel before falling back to $110, while European gas prices rose nearly a third after Iranian missiles hit Qatar’s huge Ras Laffan natural gas complex in retaliation for Israel’s air raid on the South Pars gas field.

 The latest attack on Ras Laffan caused “extensive damage” that QatarEnergy said could cost $20 billion a year in lost revenue and take five years to repair.
-Iran also struck elsewhere in the region, with a drone crashing into the Samref refinery in Saudi Arabia’s Red Sea port of Yanbu, the Saudi defense ministry said.
-The Saudi government said it reserved the “right to take military actions” in response.
+Iran also struck elsewhere in the region, with a drone crashing into the Samref refinery in Saudi Arabia’s Red Sea port of Yanbu, according to the Saudi defense ministry.
+The Saudi government stated it reserved the “right to take military actions” in response.
+In Kuwait, drone attacks sparked fires at the Mina Abdullah and Mina Al-Ahmadi refineries, which have a combined capacity of 800,000 barrels per day.
+An oil refinery in Haifa, Israel was also hit on Thursday, with media showing images of black smoke rising from the complex.

-But he said he had told Netanyahu not to hit Iranian gas fields again.
+Trump indicated he did not know in advance about Israel’s raid on South Pars, which supplies about 70 percent of Iran’s domestic needs.
+However, he stated he had told Netanyahu not to hit Iranian gas fields again.
 “We get along great.
-It’s coordinated, but on occasion, he’ll do something” that the United States opposes, Trump said.
-Netanyahu insisted Israel “acted alone” with the strike.
-The Israeli premier also rejected suggestions he had dragged Trump into the conflict, implying that he was the junior partner in the joint assault on Iran.
+It’s coordinated, but on occasion, he’ll do something that Washington opposes,” Trump commented.
+Netanyahu maintained that Israel acted alone with the strike and dismissed suggestions that he had dragged Trump into the conflict, implying he was the junior partner in the joint assault on Iran.
 “Does anyone really think that someone can tell President Trump what to do?”
-Netanyahu said.
-“He didn’t need any convincing,” he added.
+Netanyahu asked.
+“He didn’t need any convincing.”

-Amid growing concern over the economic fallout from the conflict, Britain, France, Germany, Italy, Japan, and the Netherlands said they would “contribute to appropriate efforts to ensure safe passage through the Strait of Hormuz.”
-But they gave few details.
-Rome and Berlin later insisted any action would only happen if there was a ceasefire.
+Amid growing concern over the economic fallout from the conflict, Britain, France, Germany, Italy, Japan, and the Netherlands announced they would “contribute to appropriate efforts to ensure safe passage through the Strait of Hormuz,” although they provided few details.
+Rome and Berlin later insisted any action would only take place if there was a ceasefire.
 French President Emmanuel Macron condemned the “reckless escalation” in attacks and called for “direct talks between the Americans and Iranians.”
+Britain cautioned that “attacks on critical infrastructure risked pushing the region further into crisis.”

-UK Prime Minister Keir Starmer’s office warned that “attacks on critical infrastructure risked pushing the region further into crisis.”
-India and China also expressed new concern about their oil supplies which flow through the Strait of Hormuz.
-US Defense Secretary Pete Hegseth said there is no timeframe for ending the war, but that “we’re very much on track” and Trump would choose when to end fighting.
-“It will be at the president’s choosing, ultimately, where we say, ‘Hey, we’ve achieved what we need to,'” he said.
+India and China also expressed new concerns about oil supplies that flow through the Strait of Hormuz.
+US Defense Secretary Pete Hegseth stated there is no timeframe for ending the war, but asserted “we’re very much on track” and that Trump would choose when to end the fighting.
+“It will be at the president’s choosing, ultimately, where we say, ‘Hey, we’ve achieved what we need to,'” he concluded.

 © 2024 AFP